Nihlus/Crystite/Crystite/README.md

 other of the data and cache directories.

 By default, all locations are cleaned up.

+`allowUnsafeHosts` can be quite dangerous.
+Enabling this option is functionally the same as giving everyone that joins any session hosted by the headless full control over the headless.

+You should not enable this option unless you have complete trust in everyone who joins your sessions and any and all items they bring with them.

 #### `AssetCleanupType`
 | Value      | Description          |